30 September 2025

 Implementing Cloud Solutions

-With the evolution of cloud technology, services like Autodesk BIM 360 offer cloud-based worksharing that allows ultra-smooth collaboration irrespective of geographic barriers.
-It provides a platform to effortlessly manage, share, and distribute model-related data.
+With the evolution of cloud technology, services like Autodesk BIM 360 and its successor, Autodesk Construction Cloud (ACC), offer cloud-based worksharing that allows smooth collaboration irrespective of geographic barriers.
+These platforms provide a central environment to manage, share, and distribute model-related data — and they remove the dependency on a firm's own server infrastructure.

 Conclusion